thejud/text-processing-cookbook/source/filter-and-select.md

 `brew install the_silver_searcher` or `apt-get install silversearcher-ag`

+## ripgrep - a modern search tool

+Recently, I have also begun experimenting with [ripgrep](https://github.com/BurntSushi/ripgrep) which is reportedly faster, and provides a few nice features like the ability to search within compressed files.

+It is under active development, and I am slowly starting to use it in place of `ag`.

 ## searching via perl

 perl also has built-in regular expressions, and a few other things that make it